Alan Lomax: Early life

 Lomax was born in Austin, Texas, in 1915, the third of four children born to Bess Brown and pioneering folklorist and author John A. Lomax.
 Two of his siblings also developed significant careers studying folklore: Bess Lomax Hawes and John Lomax Jr.

-The elder Lomax, a former professor of English at Texas A&M and a celebrated authority on Texas folklore and cowboy songs, had worked as an administrator, and later Secretary of the Alumni Society, of the University of Texas.
+The elder Lomax, a former professor of English at Texas A&M University and a celebrated authority on Texas folklore and cowboy songs, had worked as an administrator, and later Secretary of the Alumni Society, of the University of Texas.

 Due to childhood asthma, chronic ear infections, and generally frail health, Lomax had mostly been home schooled in elementary school.
 In Dallas, he entered the Terrill School for Boys (a tiny prep school that later became St. Mark's School of Texas).
 Lomax excelled at Terrill and then transferred to the Choate School (now Choate Rosemary Hall) in Connecticut for a year, graduating eighth in his class at age 15 in 1930.

-Owing to his mother's declining health, however, rather than going to Harvard as his father had wished, Lomax matriculated at the University of Texas at Austin.
+Owing to his mother's declining health, however, rather than going to Harvard University as his father had wished, Lomax matriculated at the University of Texas at Austin.
 A roommate, future anthropologist Walter Goldschmidt, recalled Lomax as "frighteningly smart, probably classifiable as a genius", though Goldschmidt remembers Lomax exploding one night while studying: "Damn it!
 The hardest thing I've had to learn is that I'm not a genius."
-At the University of Texas Lomax read Nietzsche and developed an interest in philosophy.
+At the University of Texas, Lomax read Nietzsche and developed an interest in philosophy.
 He joined and wrote a few columns for the school paper, The Daily Texan but resigned when it refused to publish an editorial he had written on birth control.

-At this time he also he began collecting "race" records and taking his dates to black-owned night clubs, at the risk of expulsion.
+At this time he also he began collecting "race" records and taking his dates to black-owned nightclubs, at the risk of expulsion.
 During the spring term his mother died, and his youngest sister Bess, age 10, was sent to live with an aunt.
 Although the Great Depression was rapidly causing his family's resources to plummet, Harvard came up with enough financial aid for the 16-year-old Lomax to spend his second year there.
 He enrolled in philosophy and physics and also pursued a long-distance informal reading course in Plato and the Pre-Socratics with University of Texas professor Albert P. Brogan.
 He also became involved in radical politics and came down with pneumonia.
 His grades suffered, diminishing his financial aid prospects.